ichijikuibo/LocationTriggering/README.md

 ```
 ## Limitations
 - Triggers can not cross poles
-- Triggers can not be larger than 180 longitude
+- Triggers can not have a width greater than 180 degrees

 ## Plans
 1. Add radial and polyline based locations